finos/a11y-theme-builder/DEV_GUIDE.md

 ### Registration for LFX EasyCLA

 after first pull-request register for EasyCLA.
 We suggest to proceed as individual contributor as some companies may requrie their legal departments to review their open source contribution.

+### Mention for Review

+Please mention your mentor or any maintainer (working on similar issue) tag them in the comments so that they get the notification about your pull-request.

 ## Understanding Server APIs